-This inspection took place on 20 and 21 July 2016.
-We gave 24 hours' notice to make sure that the manager would be available.
+This inspection took place on 11 and 12 October 2016.
+We gave 24 hours' notice to make sure that the registered manager would be available.
 The inspection was carried out by one adult social care inspector.
 Before the inspection, the provider completed a 'Provider Information Return' (PIR).
 This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.

-We visited the office on 20 and 21July 2016 and looked at records, which included six people's care records, five staff files and other records relating to the management of the service.
-We spoke with the registered manager, the office manager, an assistant manager, a support manager and five other members of staff.
-The visit also included home visits on the 21 July 2016 to two people who used the domiciliary care service and their families, and a home visit to four people who are provided with 24/7 supported care.
+We visited the office on 11 and 12 October 2016 and looked at records, which included four people's care records, four staff files and other records relating to the management of the service.
+We spoke with the provider, the registered manager a senior carer and three other members of staff.
+The visit also included home visits on the 12 October 2016 to two people who used the service and telephone calls to two people on the 13 October 2016.